corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

 ![](Chapter5_Ex_files/figure-markdown_github/unnamed-chunk-21-1.png)

-Groupsize is strongly correlated with area: a larger territory is associated with a larger group of foxes (makes sense, right?).
-Both area and groupsize are also correlated with weight: area is positively correlated with weight, while groupsize is negatively correlated with weight.
+Group size is strongly correlated with area: a larger territory is associated with a larger group of foxes (makes sense, right?).
+Both area and group size are also correlated with weight: area is positively correlated with weight, while group size is negatively correlated with weight.
 This circumstance leads to a masked association: the two predictor variables cancel each other out and thus don't seem important.

 **5H3.** Let's add the average amount of food variable.
-We fit two more multivariate regressions: (1) `weight ~ avgfood + groupsize` (2) `weight ~ avgfood + groupsize + area`
+We fit two more multivariate regressions:

+1.  `weight ~ avgfood + groupsize`
+2.  `weight ~ avgfood + groupsize + area`

 ``` r
 d$avgfood.s <- (d$avgfood - mean(d$avgfood)) / sd(d$avgfood)